TERNER - Key Persons

 Job Titles:

-• Director
+• Housing Venture Lab Director

-Kara Murray-Badal is the Director of the Housing Lab.
+Kara Murray-Badal is the Director of the Housing Venture Lab.
 She brings a wealth of managerial and project management experience from both the private and non-profit sectors.
 Before joining the Terner team she was a Crisis Project Manager at Bayer Healthcare as well as Deputy Director at The Mosaic Project, a non-profit focused on communication across cultures and backgrounds.
-She's also an Oakland native with a background in community activism and politics, having consulted on policy for several city and done communications and field leadership for electoral campaigns.
-Kara holds and MPA from the Harvard Kennedy School of Government, an MBA from the Wharton School at the University of Pennsylvania, and a BA in Psychology from Stanford University.
+She's also an Oakland native with a background in community activism and politics, having consulted on policy for several cities and done communications and field leadership for electoral campaigns.
+Kara holds an MPA from the Harvard Kennedy School of Government, an MBA from the Wharton School at the University of Pennsylvania, and a BA in Psychology from Stanford University.

 Job Titles: